frequency-chain/frequency/designdocs/provider_permissions.md

 - Events: ```PublisherPermissionAdded``` where the event data is ```(delegator_msa, provider_msa, tos_hash)```.

 - Restrictions:
-  - This extrinsic is should only be available via goverance or via some strict mechanism.
+  - This extrinsic is should only be available via governance or via some strict mechanism.
   - Origin must own provider ```msa_id``` delegated by delegator ```msa_id```.

 - Outcomes: Provider permissions are set to **Publisher**.
 This can indicate to by pass schema level grants for delegator at this permission level.